Ashley Alvarado Manager, Public Engagement

 Ashley Alvarado is Southern California Public Radio's Manager for Public Engagement.

-Ashley works with KPCC’s Public Insight Network, a group of several thousand people who help the newsroom cover Southern California by sharing their insights, experiences and expertise.
-People who respond to Public Insight Network questions inform KPCC’s reporting and have appeared in many award-winning news reports and on talk show segments.
+Alvarado is part of the KPCC In Person live events and engagement team, and she works with KPCC’s Public Insight Network, a group of several thousand people who help the newsroom cover Southern California by sharing their insights, experiences and expertise.

-Alvarado currently serves as managing editor of Los Cabos Magazine and previously worked at Los Angeles and Tu Ciudad Los Angeles magazines.
+Alvarado currently serves on the board of Journalism That Matters.
+She also acts as executive editor of Los Cabos Magazine and previously worked at Los Angeles and Tu Ciudad Los Angeles magazines.
 She is a graduate of the University of Southern California, where she double-majored in journalism and Spanish.

 Stories by Ashley Alvarado